James Franco: Other projects

 In January 2011, Franco screened his multimedia project, entitled Three's Company The Drama, in which he merges video and art to update the titular sitcom, at the 2011 Sundance Film Festival.
 Franco reunited with Milk director Van Sant to make Unfinished, a project that features two movies: Endless Idaho and My Own Private River.
 Endless Idaho showcases edited outtakes, deleted scenes and behind-the-scenes footage from the 1991 movie My Own Private Idaho, while My Own Private River focuses on actor River Phoenix.
 The idea for the exhibition was conceived after Van Sant introduced unused footage from the 1991 film to Franco, inspiring him to turn it into something more.
 Unfinished opened from February 26 to April 9 at the Gagosian Gallery in Beverly Hills.

 On February 27, 2011, he and Anne Hathaway hosted the 83rd Academy Awards.
 The two were selected to help the awards show achieve its goal of attracting a younger audience.
 Franco had previously said that he accepted the job for the experience and because it was a once-in-a-lifetime opportunity.
 Numerous media viewers criticized Franco for his discontent and lack of energy on stage and the show was widely panned, with some reviewers dubbing it the worst telecast in its history.
 The actor later spoke about his hosting in an interview on the Late Show with David Letterman.
 He explained that when accepting the job he never had high hopes, adding "It was never on my list of things to do.
 It doesn't mean I didn't care and it doesn't mean I didn't try, right?"
 Regarding allegations that he was under the influence of marijuana while hosting, Franco commented "I think the Tasmanian Devil would look stoned standing next to Anne Hathaway.
 She has a lot of energy!"
 He concluded that he tried his best and could have had "low energy" during the telecast.

 In May, Franco made his dance-theater directorial debut at New York's Stella Adler Studios, where he narrated all the performances.
 Entitled "Collage" and described as a "mixed-media piece", the show featured live dance, theater, music, and poetry.
-Tickets were free but were distributed on a first-come, first-served basis.
+Tickets were free, distributed on a first-come, first-served basis.
 The actor also directed two short films for songs ("Blue" and "That Someone Is You") by R.E.M. from their album Collapse into Now (2011).
 Franco continued his career as a filmmaker with The Broken Tower, a 90-minute docudrama shot in black and white about poet Hart Crane, who committed suicide by jumping off the steamship SS Orizaba.
 It originally started out as his master's thesis.
 It was screened at 2011's Los Angeles Film Festival – among more than 200 feature films, short projects, and music videos from more than 30 countries.
 It was released on DVD in 2012.